Mirrors (band)

 Mirrors are an English synthpop band originating from Brighton who formed in 2008.
 The band consists of James New (lead vocals and synthesizers), James Arguile (synthesizers) and Josef Page (electronic drums).
 They prefer to describe their music as 'electronic soul' and 'pop noir' with their main instruments being analogue synthesizers.

-Their brand of synthesizer driven pop music is commonly compared to the sound of bands such as Kraftwerk, Orchestral Manoeuvres in the Dark, Depeche Mode and Blancmange.
-They released their début album in February 2011 called Lights and Offerings which was promoted by a number of singles in 2010 and 2011.
+Mirrors' brand of synthesizer-driven pop music is compared to the sound of bands such as Kraftwerk, Depeche Mode, Blancmange, and formative influence Orchestral Manoeuvres in the Dark (OMD), whom they have supported on tour.
+The group released their debut album in February 2011 called Lights and Offerings which was promoted by a number of singles in 2010 and 2011.

 History

 Formation (2008)

 Mirrors were formed by James New and Ally Young after Mumm-Ra broke up in 2008.
 The two met in Brighton in 2008 and started working on the idea of, according to them, the ideal group, in May 2008.
 James: "This ideal group would have visuals as part of their live experience.
 It would have things going on on pavements.
 It would play in the middle of a room."

-Once the basics were set, James Arguile would soon join the group followed by Josef Page, leaving behind him a promising career in hospital administration, as the final member and they started working on their visuals which would include suits and ties and keeping control over their artwork and videos.
+James Arguile would soon join the group followed by Josef Page, leaving behind him a career in hospital administration.
+As the final member and they started working on their visuals which would include suits and ties and keeping control over their artwork and videos.

 "Look at Me" / "Into the Heart" (2009)

 Their first live performance was in May 2009 at New Hero in Brighton.
 After demoing some songs that year such as "Fear of Drowning", "Hide and Seek", "Searching in the Wilderness" and "Write Through the Night" (called "Organ Song" as a demo, because of the heavy usage of organ-soundlike synthesizers), the first single would become "Look at Me", released through the Pure Groove label, supposedly to be limited to just 200 copies on a one-sided red vinyl 7".
-Soon after their first release they signed up with Moshi Moshi and released their second single, "Into the Heart" in November, which also featured a new B-side called "Lights and Offerings", a title they would use in 2011 for their début album.
+Soon after their first release they signed up with Moshi Moshi and released their second single, "Into the Heart" in November, which also featured a new B-side called "Lights and Offerings", a title they would use in 2011 for their debut album.